keithalewis/math/ep.md

 It may be the case $V^{-1}x$ and $V^{-1}E[X]$ are dependent.
 In this case $x = E[X]D$ for some $D\in\RR$.
 This ensures the model is _arbitrage free_.

-Arbitrage exists if there is a $\xi\in\RR^I$ with $\xi^* x < 0$ and $\xi^* X(\omega)\ge0$ for $\omega\in\Omega$: you make money putting on the position and never lose money unwinding it.
+Arbitrage exists in the one-period model Arbitrage if there is a $\xi\in\RR^I$ with $\xi^* x < 0$ and $\xi^* X(\omega)\ge0$ for $\omega\in\Omega$: you make money putting on the position and never lose money unwinding it.